Shanghai Hongqiao International Airport Guide (SHA)

 Taxi:Taxis are available outside the arrivals area; the driver should use the meter but, if it is not working, agree on the fare before leaving the airport.
 Travellers should make sure they join the correct taxi queue as there are separate queues depending on the distance of the journey.
 A taxi trip into the centre (journey time: around 25-40 minutes) includes a toll upon exiting the airport, which is added to the fare.
 It is best to have the destination required written in Chinese or indicated on a map.
 Average fares into the city start at between ¥70 and 100.

-Bureaux de change, banks and ATMs can be found throughout Shanghai Hongqiao International Airport.
+Bureaux de change facilities, banks and ATMs can be found throughout Shanghai Hongqiao International Airport.

 There are numerous restaurants, bars and coffee shops in both terminals, ranging from local eateries to international brands.